awwright/http-progress/draft-wright-http-progress.md

 ## Scope

-This document is only intended to provide a mechanism for relaying the progress of a long-running operation, it does not intend to be a general mechanism for subscribing to updates on a resource in general.
+This document is only intended to provide a mechanism for relaying the progress of a long-running operation, it does not intend to be a mechanism for subscribing to updates on a resource in general.

 # Status Document Workflow